Interacting with Shopify Admin

 When using this function, consider the following:

-Background tasks
+Anchor to Background tasksBackground tasks

 Apps should ensure that the shop domain is authenticated when enqueueing jobs.

-3rd party service requests
+Anchor to 3rd party service requests3rd party service requests

 Apps must obtain the shop domain from the 3rd party service in a secure way.